dgp1130/blog/src/www/posts/ctor.md

 This is much cleaner because `readonly` variables are initialized at the instant the object is constructed.
-There is no special case where `this.myReadonlyVar = ...` can work.
+There is no special case where `this.owner = ...` will work.
 Instead, `readonly` variables can *never* be assigned to with no exceptions.
 No more need for ternary operators or separate `static` functions just to work with `readonly`.

 ### Inheritance